auxfuse/Milestone2/README.md

     text to the Primary color justification.
 The Main menu modal, the Gameboard and the Game over modal all utilise the tertiary color as a solid contrast to the neon overarching illumination of the primary and secondary colors.

+    The default background of the game in general is a two-tone gradient dark on top fading out to the secondary color.

+    `background: linear-gradient(to bottom, #000000 0%, #000000 21%, #00dde2 100%);` 3-stops were used in the two-tone gradient to allow the bleed-out of the darker of the two colors to happen at a predetermined point specified by myself @21% of the height of the total viewport height.

 3. Logo:

     The logo was custom created by myself as a play on the game name of "KeyWord!".
 The plain vector of the key image with the cut-out "word" offset in black made for a slightly mechanically